Government of Tanzania

-Programme implementation is being coordinated through a Programme Implementation Unit (PIU) under the MLHHSD that responds directly to the Permanent Secretary.
-Land Equity International (LEI) has been contracted as the Program Management Company (PMC) providing key technical assistance and advice to the PIU.
+Programme implementation was coordinated through a Programme Implementation Unit (PIU) under the MLHHSD that responded directly to the Permanent Secretary.
+Land Equity International (LEI) was contracted as the Program Management Company (PMC) providing key technical assistance and advice to the PIU.

 One of the key mechanisms for determining tenure arrangements in Tanzania is the division of land into three categories: village land, reserved land, and general land.
 The title for a right to occupancy on general land is called the Certificate of Right of Occupancy (CRO), and the title for rights to village land is called the Certificate of Customary Right of Occupancy (CCRO).
 Village lands may be leased or subleased, per the Village Land Act No 5 of 1999 (Section 19).

-The Programme aims to build a basis for resolving issues that constrain the contribution that Tanzania’s land sector can make to achieve the country’s broader development goals by establishing a road map for long-term support to the land sector that will contribute to implementing the revised Strategic Plan for Implementation of Land Laws.
-At the same time, the Programme will achieve concrete results during the three-year period to make significant contributions to improving the transparency and efficiency of land governance and administration.
-The Programme envisages three areas of activities:
+The Programme aimed to build a basis for resolving issues that constrained the contribution that Tanzania’s land sector could make to achieve the country’s broader development goals by establishing a road map for long-term support to the land sector that contributed to implementing the revised Strategic Plan for Implementation of Land Laws.
+At the same time, the Programme aimed to achieve concrete results during the three-year period to make significant contributions to improving the transparency and efficiency of land governance and administration.
+The Programme envisaged three areas of activities:

-These areas will be accompanied by two sets of cross-cutting and on-going activities focused on promoting consultation and oversight of the reforms in the land sector, and raising awareness of roles, responsibilities and procedures among central and local government officials, investors and villagers.
-Alongside these scheduled activities, the MLHHSD has proposed that an unallocated flexible fund be provided under the Programme to finance unforeseen activities that are core to the Programme’s success that arise during the course of the Programme.
+These areas were accompanied by two sets of cross-cutting and on-going activities focused on promoting consultation and oversight of the reforms in the land sector, and raising awareness of roles, responsibilities and procedures among central and local government officials, investors and villagers.
+Alongside these scheduled activities, the MLHHSD proposed that an unallocated flexible fund be provided under the Programme to finance unforeseen activities that were core to the Programme’s success that arose during the course of the Programme.